Philipp-Sc/cosmos-rust-bot/README.md

 - Use a dedicated wallet.
 - Avoid vserver and use a dedicated root server.
 (RAM snapshots are a security risk)
 - Harden your system.
 (Firewall, SSH, SELinux, Filesystem Encryption, VPN)
-- Hide the fact that you are using terra-rust-bot: Rename the executable to something (un)expected.

 #### Requests